OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 have an optional argument for a non-negative, integer number that specifies a queue number for that operation.
-All operations placed in the same queue will operate in-order, but operations place in different queues may operate in any order.
+All operations placed in the same queue will operate in-order, but operations place in different queues may operate in any order with respect to each other.
+Operations in different queues mayi, but are not guaranteed to, operate in parallel.
 These work queues are unique per-device, so two devices will have distinct queues with the same number.
 If a `wait` is encountered without an argument, it will wait on all previously enqueued work on that device.
 The case study below will demonstrate how to use different work queues to achieve overlapping of computation and data transfers.

 In addition to being able to place operations in separate queues, it'd be useful to be able to join these queues together at a point where results from